rll307/DataAppliedLinguistics1/Module_2/01_Gutenberg.md

 For our exercise today: 1.
 We do not need this extra information - Our first analysis is going to focus on the main book 1.
 We do not need extra lines 1.
-We are not going to consider the difference between capital and small letters
+We are not going to consider the difference between capital and small letters.

-First we will transform the text in a character vector, for stracting the data
+First we will transform the text in a character vector, for extracting the data

 ``` {.r}
 M.1 <- M.1$text
 ```

 we will find the beginning of the book.
-Usually it is on chapter 1:
+Usually, it is on chapter 1:

 ``` {.r}
 which(M.1== "CAPITULO I")